sonic-net/SONiC/doc/acl/Time-based-ACL-Design.md

 A new table `TIME_BASED_ACL_RULE` is introduced to `CONFIG DB` to record the ACL rules with start timestamp and end timestamp.

-The new table contains all fileds of a normal ACL rule, and 2 new fields are added: `start_time` and `end_time`.
+The new table contains all fields of a normal ACL rule, and 2 new fields are added: `start_time` and `end_time`.
 The new fields definition is listed below:
 ```
 key: TIME_BASED_ACL_RULE:table_name:seq  ; key of the rule entry in the table, seq is the order of the rules